Skyshader77/Lacryma-Hydra/chapter18.typ

 "And stripped them from the Magi's knowledge.
 Centuries of human progress were wiped you!"

+With melee attacks ineffective, Nix turned to incantations.
+Her foe had not yet established the full extent of her magical capabilities.
+Spells from the Grimoire of Red could grant her the element of surprise.

+She spoke the Cants of Crimson.
+Bisecting planes of octagons dazzled in the air.
+Lines and vectors leapt through the colonnaded streets, shearing through stone, bricks and soil.
+Alexander stood there silent, unfazed.
+A fatal mistake.

+A blinding flash shone through the open terrain.
+Her chants whipped fiery cyclones that were hurled at the Giant.
+Her enemy responded with the crack of lightning.
+Tempest regurgitating bolts of blinding yellow and white collided with her pillars of fire.
+She conjured dragonheads of her own.
+They belched fire.
+Ruins of forgotten villas crumbled.
+Ghostly forums were torn asunder amidst an arcana of burning ellipses.

 Nix did not wish to eternalize this stalemate.
+She waited for his counterattack, a cataract of hellish thunder.
 She took a deep breath.
-Her head, torso, legs and feet melted into a torrent of blood.
+Her head, torso, legs and feet melted into a torrent of blood, riding his lightning like a salmon traversing an upwards current.
 Alexander screamed as she flowed around his arms and chest, feeling his heartbeat pulsating in a hectic manner.
 Her objective was his mouth and nose.
 Her liquefied form rushed to obstruct them.
 His hands trashed over her bloody form, unable to pry her away from his throat.

 It was then that she felt his throat bulge.
 A searing heat was building up, lighting his arteries and veins in a bronze hue.
 Nix disengaged, letting herself fall on the floor before reforming herself in a solid state.
 From Alexander's mouth, emerged fire.